gravitational/teleport/rfd/00XX-agent-census.md

 ### UX

-Data analysis and visualization is not a goal for this RFD, so no UX concerns for now.
+Data analysis and visualization are not a goal for this RFD, so no UX concerns for now.

 ### Open questions